Arcitec/discord-flatpak-rpc-bridge/README.md

 # discord-flatpak-rpc-bridge

-Enables the use of Discord RPC in Flatpak applications when Discord is running as a native (host) application.
+Enables the use of Discord's Rich Presence (RPC) in Flatpak applications when your Discord client is running as a native (host) application.

 This is achieved by creating a bridge between the native Discord application's RPC socket and the special RPC path required by various Flatpak applications.

-The bridge is necessary because you cannot map the host's Discord RPC socket into Flatpaks directly, since Flatpak *doesn't support* mapping files that constantly disappear and reappear (which the socket does whenever you close/reopen Discord).
+The bridge is necessary because you *cannot* map the host's Discord RPC socket into Flatpaks directly, since Flatpak *doesn't support* mapping host files that constantly disappear and reappear (which the normal Host RPC socket does whenever you close or reopen Discord).

-Having this bridge will ensure that all Flatpaks with Discord RPC support work with your native Discord without needing *any* non-standard modifications.
+Having this bridge will ensure that all Flatpaks with Discord RPC support work with your native Discord client without needing *any* non-standard modifications.

 Note: Always refer to your Flatpak app's documentation to see if they provide any extra instructions for enabling Discord RPC.
 Our bridge provides the necessary